Stay warm, get cozy and relax at these Seattle Cafes

 6. Moore Coffee

 If you love latte art, few do it better than Moore Coffee.
 A Belltown location on Steward Street next to the Thompson Hotel is a cute coffee shop with limited seating.
-The staff are super friendly and the drinks come quickly, and it's just moments away from Pike Place Market.
+The staff is super friendly and the drinks come quickly, and it’s just moments away from Pike Place Market.
 (Photo Via Yelp).

 7. Victrola Café and Roastery

 This coffee roaster and café is a favorite among the Seattleites of the Capitol Hill neighborhood.
 Often their tables are full of customers casually drinking coffee, meeting with friends or working on their laptops.
 Two large tables in the center of the café mean communal seating, but that’s a small price to pay considering how great the coffee is.

 8. La Marzocco Café